 I Wrote My Way Out

 As a blogger, I admit to being awkward in front of cameras.
 Nothing will be as uncomfortable as being in front of the flashing camera of an officer documenting the crime.
-The lens was a microscope, and I felt like an ant being burned alive by a giant.
+The lens was a magnifying glass, and I felt like an ant being burned alive by a giant.
 When they handed me a form and asked me to write down, “I will press charges,” the paper became as battered as the girl who held the pen.
 It was crumbled, torn and within the margin, I wrote a tiny line I didn’t fully agree with: “I will press charges.”
-Who was I to paint a scarlet letter on the future of someone I still truly loved?
+Who was I to paint a scarlet letter on the future of someone I cared for?

 I recounted every significant attack, feeling ashamed and embarrassed for what I had let happen to myself.
 This is what domestic violence does.
 It makes the victim feel crazy, at fault, and ashamed.
 When I look back on that letter, I don’t know what possessed my hands to rigorously type everything I’d masked for years and immortalize the words within the court of law.
 I didn’t appreciate it at the time, but my shaking hands commanded the keys to bravely bid my secrets.
 If you are a girl drafting your own letter out, you are not crazy or at fault.